eic/EICrecon/src/services/geometry/richgeo/README.md

 =====================

 A common place for bindings between RICH geometry forms:
 - `DD4hep`:  simulation geometry
+- `Readout`: DD4hep readout pixel geometry
 - `ACTS`:    track-projection planes
 - `IRT`:     optical surfaces for Indirect Ray Tracing

 `RichGeo_service` provides a JANA service for these bindings, with `richgeo.cc` to define the plugin.
 All other source files are meant to be JANA-independent,